SerjQazi/SerjQazi/README.md

 🚀 Check out my New Portfolio ☁️ [serjqazi.com](https://serjqazi.com)

-I'm Serj Qazi a Frontend Web Developer & Photographer.
+I'm Serj Qazi a Frontend Developer with a passion for Photography.
 I Spend most of my time coding outstanding projects or going out to take photos.

 :mailbox: Reach me out!